catheraaine/nerd-girls-blog/content/blog/191218-the-calculating-stars-mary-robinette-kowal/index.md

 ---

-*What did you Think of "The Calculating Stars"?
+*What did you think of "The Calculating Stars"?
 Join the discussion on [Facebook](https://www.facebook.com/groups/566114107531110/) or Instagram [@nerdgirlsbookclub](https://www.instagram.com/nerdgirlsbookclub/).*